zriyansh/signoz.io/blog/2021-11-20-opentelemetry-fastapi.md

 cd sample-fastapi-app/
 cd app
 ```
-It’s a good practice to create virtual environments for running Python apps, so we will using a virtual python environment for this sample fastAPI app.
+It’s a good practice to create virtual environments for running Python apps, so we will be using a virtual python environment for this sample fastAPI app.

 #### Create a Virtual Environment
 ```bash